Jama Mahlalela: Toronto Raptors (2013–2021)

-Golden State Warriors (2021–present)
+Golden State Warriors (2021–2023)

 On August 13, 2021, the Golden State Warriors hired Mahlalela as an assistant coach and director of player development.
 In Mahlalela's first season, the Warriors won the 2022 NBA Finals against the Boston Celtics in 6 games.

+Toronto Raptors (2023–present)

+On June 15, 2023, it was announced Mahlalela would return to the Toronto Raptors as one of Darko Rajaković's top assistant coaches.

 Personal life

 Mahlalela ran many youth basketball organizations while he was with the Raptors.
 He has also worked for NBA Cares.